mlovyuan/UdemyTravel/README.md

  2. `dotnet ef migrations add initialMigration`, will create sql query map to our models.
  3. `dotnet ef database update`, run sql query and create tables.

+When we'd like to insert mock data into our db from json file, we have to override `OnModelCreating` method in `AppDbContext` class, getting Assembly from bin file to load the data.

 Add DataSeeding:
  1. `dotnet ef migrations add DataSedding`
  2. `dotnet ef database update`

 If we'd like to update schema to some tables in the db, just modify the model class and use command as `migrations` and `update`.

+#### AutoMapper
+Install package: AutoMapper.Extensions.Microsoft.DependencyInjection

+Setup DI, scan and load all profile file into AppDomain, then add into AutoMapper.